11-Year-Old Boy Shot Grandmother To Death Then Took His Own Life, Police In Arizona Say

-An eleven-year-old fatally shot his grandmother, Yvonne Woodard, before turning the gun on himself on Saturday, November 3.
+An 11-year-old fatally shot his grandmother, Yvonne Woodard, before turning the gun on himself on Saturday, November 3.
 According to KCRA, the boy has not yet been identified in reports.

 Yvonne Woodard, 65, and her husband, Doyle Herbert, lived with their grandson in Litchfield Park.
 The couple had full custody of the 11-year-old boy, per Eyewitness News 3.
 Herbert told the Maricopa County Sheriff’s Office of the events that led to the fatal shooting costing the lives of both his wife and his grandson.